-A few days are to go before the Cricket World Cup tournament will commence in India, Sri Lanka and Bangladesh.
+A few days to go before the Cricket World Cup tournament will commence in India, Sri Lanka and Bangladesh.
 This would be the tenth Cricket World Cup.
+In India, cricket is almost like a religion.
+People celebrate a win with sweets and firecrackers.
+And they react sharply if our team loses.
+Cricket evokes a great deal of emotions in India.
+Now that the top event of the game is round the corner, everyone is talking about cricket.
 As cricket is in the air, I will bring you a few famous photographs from the world of cricket.

 This time around the Indian cricket team is one of the favorites to lift the World Cup trophy.
 However, it was not so in 1983 edition of the tournament.
 The Indian team went into the competition as underdogs.
-No one gave them a chance of even reaching the semifinals -let alone winning the competition.
-But folklore are also created by the underdogs.
+No one gave them a chance of even reaching the semifinals —let alone winning the competition.
+But then underdogs are the one who become the subjects of folklore.
 And that’s exactly what happened in 1983 Cricket World Cup.

 India were having a dream run during the competition.
 They played semifinal against England and won the match by 6 wickets.
 West Indies beat Pakistan in semis to fix the final clash with India.
 Well, it was quite like David and Goliath story.
 Everyone thought that the West Indians will cruelly bludgeon the Indian team to defeat.
 But it was not to be.